THIS AGREEMENT is made and entered into this

 29. License; Licensee Remedies

 The parties understand this agreement constitutes a revocable license and not a lease.
-If at any time, in the judgment of the Manager, the uses of the Premises by the Licensee are improper, illegal or unsafe, the Licensee shall both cease and desist from continuing such objectionable uses or surrender the premises forthwith upon demand of the Manager, but shall not be relieved of any other obligation under this agreement.
+If at any time, in the judgment of , the uses of the Premises by the Licensee are improper, illegal or unsafe, the Licensee shall both cease and desist from continuing such objectionable uses or surrender the premises forthwith upon demand of , but shall not be relieved of any other obligation under this agreement.

 Recovery by the Licensee for reason for the District's unwillingness or inability to provide the premises licensed under this agreement for any reason shall be limited to return of any advance deposit.
 Incidental or consequential damages shall be recoverable only up to the total amount of consideration payable as rental to the District hereunder.